kubernetes/kops/README.md

 To replicate the above demo, check out our [tutorial](/docs/aws.md) for launching a Kubernetes cluster hosted on AWS.

-To install a Kuberentes cluster on GCE please follow this [guide](/docs/tutorial/gce.md).
+To install a Kubernetes cluster on GCE please follow this [guide](/docs/tutorial/gce.md).

 ## Features